tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 Smart pointers are useful becuase they help with memory managment, helping to eliminate memory leaks.
 They manage themselves, automatically deleting themselves when they are no longer needed.
 In this tutorial we will focus on `scoped_ptr` and `shared_ptr`.
-We'll begin with *why* and *where* you want to use smart pointers, and discusses some things to know before using them.
+We'll begin with *why* and *where* you want to use smart pointers, and discuss some things to know before using them.
 Then we'll jumps into the details of *scoped pointers*, followed by *shared pointers*, and briefly brush over the remaining smart pointers in the *boost library*.
 To wrap it up we'll take a look at a C++ coding example that uses some of what's covered.